-11.7 CONFLICT MANAGEMENT
+12.8 CONFLICT MANAGEMENT

-- a.
-Under the following circumstances, the MEC shall initiate a conflict management process to address a disagreement between members of the Medical Staff and the MEC about an issue relating to the Medical Staff's documents or functions, including but not limited to a proposal to adopt or amend the Medical Staff Bylaws, Rules and Regulations, or Policies; or a proposal to remove some authority delegated to the MEC by the Medical Staff under these Bylaws (by amending the Bylaws): - 1. upon written petition signed by either: - i. at least 33% of the voting members of the Medical Staff, or - 2. upon the MEC's own initiative at any time; or - 3. as otherwise specified in these Bylaws. - b.
+a.
+Under the following circumstances, the MEC shall initiate a conflict management process to address a disagreement between members of the Medical Staff and the MEC about an issue relating to the Medical Staff's documents or functions, including but not limited to a proposal to adopt or amend the Medical Staff Bylaws, Rules and

+Regulations, or Policies; or a proposal to remove some authority delegated to the MEC by the Medical Staff under these Bylaws (by amending the Bylaws):

+- 1. upon written petition signed by either: - i. at least 33% of the voting members of the Medical Staff, or - 2. upon the MEC's own initiative at any time; or - 3. as otherwise specified in these Bylaws. - b.
 A request to invoke the conflict management process must be submitted within any deadline specified in these Bylaws. - c.
 A petition to initiate the conflict management process shall designate two Active Medical Staff members to serve as representatives of the petitioners, describe the nature of the conflict, and state the reasons why the conflict management process should be utilized to address it. - d.
 With respect to each particular conflict, the MEC shall determine and specify a process that the MEC deems most appropriate to the issues and circumstances.
 At a minimum, the conflict management process shall do all of the following: - 1. provide a reasonably timely, efficient, and meaningful opportunity for the parties to express their views; - 2. require good-faith participation by representatives of the parties; and - 3. provide for a written decision or recommendation by the MEC on the issues within a reasonable time, including an explanation of the MEC's rationale for its decision or recommendation. - e.
 At the MEC's discretion, the process for management of a conflict between the MEC and Medical Staff members may include the involvement of a third party to facilitate or mediate the conflict management efforts. - f.
-The conflict management process described in this Article 11.7 shall be a necessary prerequisite to any proposal to the Board by Medical Staff members for adoption or amendment of a Bylaw, Rules and Regulations provision, or g.
+The conflict management process described in this Article 11.7 shall be a necessary prerequisite to any proposal to the Board by Medical Staff members for adoption or amendment of a Bylaw, Rules and Regulations provision, or Policy not supported by the MEC, including (but not limited to) a proposed Bylaws amendment intended to remove from the MEC some authority that has been delegated to it by the Medical Staff. - g.
 Nothing in this Article 11.7 is intended to resolve Medical Staff matters.
 This process shall not be used to review a peer review matter.